-- Signage should in all cases be limited to the upper fascia. - In listed buildings and in conservation areas, fascia advertising shall generally be limited to the name of the business with no extraneous logos permitted.
+- Signage should in all cases be limited to the upper fascia.
+Lettering and advertising shall not generally be permitted on any lower fascia or on pilasters. - In listed buildings and in conservation areas, fascia advertising shall generally be limited to the name of the business with no extraneous logos permitted.
 Any non-timber fascia panels should have a matt non-reflective finish.
-Illumination will generally only be permitted by way of individual internally illuminated letters or by appropriately designed downlighters. - Projecting signs should be positioned at upper fascia level. - In listed buildings and in conservation areas projecting signs should be top hung from a traditional wrought iron bracket.
+Illumination will generally only be permitted by way of individual internally illuminated letters or by appropriately designed downlighters.

+- Projecting signs should be positioned at upper fascia level. - In listed buildings and in conservation areas projecting signs should be top hung from a traditional wrought iron bracket.
 They should have a maximum dimension of 600mm.
 Internal illumination is not generally permitted.
 External illumination may be by trough light.